hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/intro.md

 Chaos Mesh is a versatile chaos engineering solution that features all-around fault injection methods for complex systems on Kubernetes, covering faults in Pod, network, file system, and even the kernel.

+Don't let the project name _mesh_ misguide you.
+This project is unrelated to _services meshes_ like Istio and Conduit.
+Hopefully in the future they will leverge the features of service mesh, but for now they are unrelated.

-You will learn how to:
+In this scenario you will learn how to:

-- Install Chaos Mesh onto Kubernetes
+_- Install Chaos Mesh onto Kubernetes
 - Install and label applications to make them eligible targets for chaos
-- Design and deliver a chaos experiment
+- Design and deliver chaos experiments
-- Observe the chaos engine exercise your experiment against the cluster objects
+- Observe the chaos engine exercise your experiments against the cluster objects _